Hiking

-MAGIC is with you all the time, when hiking through the Mols Bjerge National Park in Syddjurs Municipality, Central Jutland.
-The Mols Bjerge Trail is 60 kilometers of hiking through the National Park with its great variation in landscape and nature.
+The Mols Bjerge Trail is 80 kilometers of hiking through the National Park with its great variation in landscape and nature.
+The trail can be divided in to four daily trips of approximately 20 km.

 During the latest Ice Age, 18,000 years ago, the ice stopped its progressing in what is today the National Park on the peninsula east of Arhus.